Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/directory_type_exit_start_heret/configuring_the_environment.md

 on the operating system.

 EXIT type directory tasks are activated in memory when {{< TransferCFT/axwayvariablesComponentShortName  >}}
-is started and de-activated when the monitor is shut down.
+is started and de- activated when the monitor is shut down.

 <span id="Defining_the_CFTPROT_object"></span>